5ec1cff/TrickyStore/README.md

 ## Usage

 1. Flash this module and reboot.
-2. Put keybox.xml at `/data/adb/tricky_store/keybox.xml`.
+2. For more than DEVICE integrity, put an unrevoked hardware keybox.xml at `/data/adb/tricky_store/keybox.xml` (Optional).
 3. Customize target packages at `/data/adb/tricky_store/target.txt` (Optional).
 4. Enjoy!